clemak27/linux_setup/README.md

 # my linux setup

-This repo contains my dotfiles + setup for my Linux Desktop PCs running Fedora Silverblue.
+This repo contains my dotfiles + setup for my Linux PCs.

 ## About

-I currently use Fedora Silverblue.
-I'm still new to it, so I use basically a "god" toolbox, that contains the home-manager config of my previous NixOS systems, so the initial transition is fast.
-I plan to do a more proper setup later on.
-Also, the 2 systems running this configuration are `argentum`, my general-use PC at home and `silfur`, a XPS15 (2019).
+This Repo contains the config for my Desktop PC (`argentum`) and my Laptop(`silfur`).
+Both are running Fedora Silverblue.
+Since I used NixOS in the past (and still run it on my servers), my whole terminal workflow is managed with home-manager, which lives in a toolbox.

 ## What's in this repo?